jhawksno/import-csv-m365/README.md

-# PowerShell Scripts to M365
+# PowerShell Scripts to Import CSV to Microsoft 365

 ## Import CSV to M365 Distribution List
 ### AddUsersToDistributionLists.ps1